 What to do if you think your dog or cat has the flu

 If your dog or cat displays any symptoms of respiratory illness, notify your veterinarian at once.
 H3N2 is highly contagious; avoid contact with other pets if your dog or cat becomes ill, especially if you live in an area with reported H3N2.
 When CIV first presented in 2004-2005, U.S. veterinarians took great efforts to quarantine any dogs with fevers, coughing and nasal discharge from other pets.
 These aggressive medical countermeasures helped prevent a widespread epidemic.

 It is important to notify your veterinarian about any nasal or respiratory symptoms before taking your pet to the clinic.
 Your pet will be immediately escorted to a separate clinic area and handled with proper infectious disease protocols to help prevent further spread.

-- Vaccinate dogs when appropriate against both CIV (H3N8) and H3N2.
-If you live in area or are travelling to a region with a known CIV or H3N2 outbreak, consider vaccinating your dogs immediately.
+1. Vaccinate dogs when appropriate against both CIV (H3N8) and H3N2.
+If you live in an area or are traveling to a region with a known CIV or H3N2 outbreak, consider vaccinating your dogs immediately.
 If you do not know if CIV or H3N2 is in your area, contact your veterinarian.